DevanshiBhatt/Monte-Carlo-Simulation-for-High-Occupancy-Vehicle-Lane/README.md

 ## Team Member(s): Aditya Kadrekar | Ankita Pant | Devanshi Bhatt

 # Monte Carlo Simulation Scenario & Purpose:
 The purpose of this simulation is to predict the fine that a Single Occupant Vehicle (SOV) will have to pay, under different circumstances, when it enters the High Occupant Vehicle  (HOV) lane.
 There is an assumption that single occupied vehicles take the HOV lanes (we are randomizing the number of SOV on the HOV lanes based on historical data).
-For comparison basis, we are also calculating the speed and time taken by high occupancy vehicles & general purpose vehicles (GPV) to cover the same distance.
+For comparison purposes, we are calculating the speed and time taken by high occupancy vehicles & general purpose vehicles (GPV) to cover the same distance.
 We will also predict the probability of faster/slower highway trips for express transit services like Bus Rapid Transit (BRT) or any high occupancy vehicle.
 The amount of revenue that the state will earn or lose in a day from the collection of fines is also simulated.

 ## Simulation's variables of uncertainty
-There are the variables which are getting randomly generated - accident, no_of_accidents, weather, weather_intensity, camera_functionality, no of HOV vehicles, no of SOV vehicles, no of general purpose vehicles (GPV), hov_speed and gpv_speed.
+There are the variables which are getting randomly generated - accident, no_of_accidents, weather, weather_intensity, camera_functionality, no of HOV vehicles, no of SOV vehicles, no of general purpose vehicles (GPV), hov_speed and gpv_speed, hov_emission & gpv_emission, estimate_fine, actual_fine and revenue_lost_per_day.

 ## accident:
 Since accidents are very frequent on highways, we are using a boolean value to determine the frequency where True would mean accident has occured and False would mean accident hasn't occured.